naclomi/containers-tutorial/content/03-deploying-containers.md

 ![cloud_progress](../img/cloud_progress.png)

-Once you're done, delete the container with the command:
+In general you want to delete cloud resources like this as soon as you're done with them, to ensure they don't use up funds.
+That said, if this container is going to be reviewed as a part of your class grade **you should wait to delete it until your TA has looked it over**.
+Once you _are_ ready to delete it, you can do so with this command:

 ```bash
 az container delete --name my-cloud-textbook
 ```

-**Make sure to delete the container once you're done here**, to make sure you don't leave resources in the cloud that may use up funds.
+**Do make sure to remember to go back and delete the container once your TA has looked at it**, to make sure you don't leave resources in the cloud that may use up funds.
 To be sure it's deleted, try running the `az container list --output table` command again and confirming that the table is empty.

 ## Using cloud file stores for Azure container input/output